YAESU FT-736 MODIFICATION

 R11 is 4k7!

-Note: the value of all components drawn in the schematic as was originally installed on my PCB FP1274A-051.
+Note: the value of all components drawn in the schematic was originally installed on my PCB FP1274A-051.
 To be safe I removed Q4 (2SC3536) and mounted a BUV48A.
 Details of schematics published on Internet can be different.
 G8JACI replaced Q4 with a 2SC4429, which is rated at 1100 V/8 A, 60W and have the same pin configuration as the original, it works fine.
 These are easily available in the UK.

 The PCB is blackened and two capacitors can be heated too much.

 The components in question are located in the yellow-circled area.
 The PSU is mounted upside on the lower cabinet half of the transceiver.
 Two relatively small 33 Ω/2 W resistors (R17, 18) in parallel produce much heat that is "screened" by the reverse board.
-After a time the PCB is often slightly charred and bad solder joints result at the track side.
+After a time the PCB is often slightly charred and bad solder joints occurs at the track side.
 The problem ultimately leads to faulty 1 µF en 220 µF electrolytic capacitors.
 Although my FT-736 had no problems and the soldering pads were intact, a number of safety modifications were made.

 Because the capacitors are still looked good they were not replaced.